Nelson Construction and Renovations is a Design-Build Company. Design-Build is a term which means:

 The Production phase of the job should be very simple and straightforward, as long as planning was properly completed.
 Occasionally we encounter unforeseen site conditions, but our Production Team will work with you to explain everything that is happening along the way and any changes that are needed.

-If you have any questions or concerns along the way, do not hesitate to contact the site supervisor or project manager assigned to your job.
+If you have any questions or concerns along the way, do not hesitate to contact the Site Superintendent assigned to your job.